-TSU-17-0033(A)-10c-61086 - Tennessee State University is an AA/EEO employer.
+TSU-21-084(B)-10a-61087 - Tennessee State University is an AA/EEO employer.

 Tennessee State University Early Head Start-Child Care Partnership (TSU EHS-CCP) is operated by the Tennessee State University Center of Excellence for Learning Sciences.
-The Center's mission is to design and conduct research and services that promote the educational, social, physical and psychological well-being of children and families; and interpret and disseminate research findings to improve public policies that impact educational and organizations and institutions in Tennessee and across the nation.
+The Center's mission is to design and conduct research and services that promote the educational, social, physical, and psychological well-being of children and families; and interpret and disseminate research findings to improve public policies that impact education, organizations, and institutions in Tennessee and across the nation.